List of tourist attractions in Amritsar: Jallianwala Bagh

 It is a historic garden and ‘memorial of National Importance’ close to the Golden Temple complex in Amritsar- Punjab, India, preserved in the memory of those wounded and killed in the Jallianwala Bagh Massacre that occurred on the site on the festival of Baisakhi, 13 April 1919.
-This memorial honours 2000 Indians who were massacred due to indiscriminate firing ordered by British General Michael O’Dyer. these people were participating in peaceful public meeting.
+This memorial honors 2000 Indians who were massacred due to indiscriminate firing ordered by British General Michael O’Dyer. these people were participating in peaceful public meeting.
 There is a memorial well where people jumped to escape the firing, and there is a section wall where bullet marks are visible, and still preserved.

 Kalianwala Khoo

 In 1857, when Mangal Pandey rebelled against the British, the inspired 400 soldiers platoon stationed at Lahore escaped from their barracks, swam the river Ravi and reached Ajnala.
 When Mr. Fredric Cooper, the then Deputy Commissioner of Amritsar received the information, he ordered to put them all in a coop-like room.
 Here, 200 soldiers died of asphyxia and next morning the rest of them were brutally shot dead.
 Their dead bodies were thrown in Kalianwala Khoo in Tehsil Ajnala.